altertek/altertek.org/src/en/pages/legals.md

 # {{ title }}

-Altertek is a non-profit organisation under the French law of Assocations (1901)
+Altertek is a non-profit organisation under the 1901 French law of Associations

 ## General information
 SIREN Registration number: 883116378